mulle-sde/mulle-sourcetree/README.md

 ```

-#### `mulle-sourcetree update` : fetch and update nodes
+#### `mulle-sourcetree sync` : fetch and update nodes

-After changing the sourcetree, run *update* to reflect the changes back
+After changing the sourcetree, run *sync* to reflect the changes back
-into your project:
+into your project by fetching added and deleting removed dependencies:

 ```
-$ mulle-sourcetree update
+$ mulle-sourcetree sync
 ```